Castlewellan Forest Park

 Castlewellan Forest Park is located in the town of Castlewellan in County Down, Northern Ireland.

 The park covers some 460 hectares, including woodland and a 40 hectare lake.
 It was opened to the public in 1967 after the Forest Service of the Department of Agriculture purchased the land from the Annesley family.
-Features of the park include the National Arboretum, the Peace Maze and Castlewellan Castle.
+Features of the park include the Castlewellan Arboretum & Annesley Garden, the Peace Maze and Castlewellan Castle.

-National Arboretum

-It contains the national Arboretum of Northern Ireland, started in 1740, which contains trees from Asia, North and South America, and Australasia.
+Castlewellan Arboretum & Anneseley Garden

+The forest park is home to the Castlewellan Arboretum & Annesley Garden which was established in 1740 and now contains "One of the most remarkable tree collections not only in Ireland but in the whole of Europe.".
+The arboretum originally focused on the 12 1/2 acre walled garden and now extends to a total of 120 acres.
 Giant sequoia were planted in the 1850s.
 They are used by treecreepers, who burrow into its bark and make nests.
 The gardens originally contained over 1800 species of trees and shrubs, planted by Hugh Annesley, 5th Earl Annesley and his head gardener.
 Over 700 taxa still exist in the arboretum, including at least 30 champion trees.

 The gardens suffered from a decline in maintenance in the late 1990s due to a shortage of resources.
 Work to restore and conserve a number of areas, including the greenhouses and the Moorish Tower, was carried out between 2012 and 2014.
 Comprehensive plans for restoration of the whole park have been agreed between the Forest Service and the local Council.
 In 2021 a project to further restore the arboretum and the courtyard was announced.
 The park received £5.5 million, with half coming from the National Lottery Heritage Fund and half from Newry, Mourne and Down District Council.

+The five-hectare (12 1/2 acre) walled garden is the centre of the arboretum.
+It features formal paths, ornamental fountains, and a number of rare trees and shrubs.
+Notable specimens include the original 'Castlewellan Gold' Leylandii, Ginkgo biloba, and the handkerchief tree (Davidia involucrata).
+The garden also contains magnolias, rhododendrons, and conifers.